erl-ang/tcp-over-udp/README.md

 - connection teardown
 - with retransmission timers being set in between!

-### TCPClient Walkthrough

-#### Three way handshake
-- The client will initiate the three-way handshake.
-It will send SYN segments until the server responds with a SYNACK.
-- The client will send an ACK back to complete the three-way handshake sequence.
-This ACK will have some data piggybacked on it— the filesize of the file being transferred.
-- At this point, the three-way handshake is finished in the client’s POV, but the “=====connection established======” message doesn’t print until the server ACKs this back, as the client’s ACK could have been lost.

-#### Data transmission
-The client will then start sending data.
-Go-Back-N pipelining is used so not every data segment needs to be ACK’d before another is sent.
-To do this:
-- The client creates a window (which holds all the segments that are sent but not ACK’d) fill it up with tcp segments with (MSS 20) bytes of the file data as the segments’ payload.
-After receiving an ACK for a segment in the window, it will move the window’s indices forward and send the next data from the file.
-- On 3 duplicate ACKs, the client will retransmit the first segment in the window
-- If a timeout occurs, all the segments in the window are resent.

-After the client reaches the end of the file, we can’t return yet because the data might not have been received.
-Instead, wait until the server sends a FIN to indicate that the file is finished being received.

-#### Connection teardown
-Upon receiving a FIN, the client will:
-- respond with an ACK (which may get lost.
-See code for comment on this)
-- send its own FIN and retransmit if there’s a timeout
-- receive an ACK and send nothing, exiting.

-This entire time, the timeout values will be adjusted according to $SampleRTTs$ and timeout adjustments as discussed in RFC 6298.
-This is also discussed later in this document.

-### TCPServer Walkthrough

-#### Three-way handshake
-- The server will wait and listen for a SYN segment.
-To avoid listening forever and having a half open-connection, it will try `MAX_RETRIES` amount of times, setting the timeout interval accordingly.
-- If it receives one, it will respond with a SYNACK and wait until the client sends its final ACK to complete the connection.
-This ACK will contain the filesize.

-#### Data transmission
-- Because the server needs to acknowledge that it has received data (filesize), it will send an ACK back, indicating to the client that it is ready to receive the file.
-- The server will start to receive the file from the client.
-It keeps track of the next in-order sequence number.
-When it receives a segment, it checks whether the segment has this sequence number.
-If so, it writes the data to the output file.
-Out of order segments are discarded.
-In both cases, an ACK is sent with the next sequence number that the server expects.
-When the segment is out of order, this ACK will be a duplicate.
-- The server will receive data until it receives the amount of bytes specified by the payload in the last leg of the handshake or if the client sends a FIN request.

-#### Connection teardown
-The server will send a FIN request, indicating that it is done reading the file.
-Then, the server will:
-- wait until it receives a FINACK from the client
-- after receiving the FINACK from the client, it will wait for the client’s FIN segment and send its own FINACK.
-- wait TIME_WAIT seconds after sending the FINACK and exit.

-## how it works
+## How it Works
 ### Establishing a connection 🤝

-The conceptual details of this section are taken from pg 249 of K&R. As TCP is connection-oriented, the two processes that are trying to communicate with each other must first set up a connection with each other via a procedure called the three-way handshake.
-This connection-establishment procedure is as follows:
+The information in this section is derived from K&R pg249.
+In TCP, which is a connection-oriented protocol, two processes intending to communicate with each other need to establish a connection through a procedure known as the three-way handshake.
+The steps involved in the connection-establishment procedure are as follows:

 <p align="center">
   <img src="https://github.com/erl-ang/tcp-over-udp/blob/master/assets/connection-est.png">
 </p>

 1. The client process initiates by first sending a SYN with a random `client_isn` in the seq_num in the segment to the server.
-2. After receiving the SYN (there is a possibility this doesn’t happen), the server will respond with SYNACK segment to indicate that it has agreed to establish this connection.
+2. After receiving the SYN, the server will respond with SYNACK segment to indicate that it has agreed to establish this connection.
 This SYNACK has `client_isn+1` in the header’s ack field, and puts its own initial random sequence number `server_isn` in the seq num.
 3. After the client has received the SYNACK segment, the client will send a final segment to complete the connection-establishment procedure.
 This final ACK segment is piggybacked on 4 bytes of data containing the file’s size.

 This is the exchange if all goes well.
 But what happens if the SYN segment does not arrive?

-#### packet loss during a three-way handshake
+#### Packet Loss During a Three-way Handshake
-*packet loss can occur during connection establishment so the following design decisions were made to avoid a half-open connection for a prolonged period of time.*
+*As packet loss can occur during connection establishment, the following design decisions were made to avoid a half-open connection for a prolonged period of time.*

-Losing SYN packet:
+**Losing SYN packet:**
-- Following [this Ed thread](https://edstem.org/us/courses/36439/discussion/2979548), the client will try sending the SYN segment MAX_RETRIES amount of times until it receives an SYNACK with the client_isn+1, resetting the timeout according to the tcp standard.
-It will also attempt to measure a SampleRTT if this SYN segment is not retransmitted.
+- Following [this Ed thread](https://edstem.org/us/courses/36439/discussion/2979548), the client will try sending the SYN segment `MAX_RETRIES` amount of times until it receives an SYNACK with the `client_isn+1`, resetting the timeout according to the TCP standard.
-- If the client doesn’t receive that SYNACK within MAX_RETRIES transmissions, it will just abort the connection.
+- If the client doesn’t receive that SYNACK within `MAX_RETRIES` transmissions, it will abort the connection.
-- The server will be listening for the SYN until it times out MAX_RETRIES times (multiplying the timeout every time), until it also aborts the connection.
+- The server will be listening for the SYN until it times out `MAX_RETRIES` times (increasing the timeout accordingly), aborting the connection if it has.

-Losing the client’s final ACK
+**Losing the client’s final ACK:**
 - See the comment in `establish_connection`.
 The client will send an ACK segment with the file size piggybacked to the server and wait for an ACK from the server before officially sending file data.
 This ACK is treated like all other segments (retransmitted until it hits the limit).
-If the ACK is not ACk’d back within the retransmission limit, the client will send a FIN and the server will respond.
+If the ACK is not ACK’d back within the retransmission limit, the client will send a FIN and the server will respond.
 - This mechanism is to prevent a half-open connection if the last ACK of the three-way handshake gets lost.
 While the server will timeout waiting for its SYNACK to be ACK'd, the client will think that the connection is established and start sending data.
 By waiting for an additional ACK, we can ensure that the connection is fully established before sending file data.
 - The tradeoff is just a longer connection establishment time.
 This is implemented in `SimplexTCPClient._send_ack_with_filesize`